I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 These actions will maintain air flow while at the same time sucking dampness out of the air.

-- keep the air moving in your coach by opening windows slightly and using fans, or using your air conditioner,
+- Keep the air moving by opening windows slightly and using fans or your air conditioner.

 - run exhaust fans or open windows when cooking or showering,

 - wipe excess moisture from showers, sinks, and windows immediately after use,